 This leather has a porous surface that makes it susceptible to its surroundings and it requires different cleaning and maintenance than a full-grain leather.
 Do not use our Leather Cream on Nubuck, as it will leave a stain.
 Damage is more noticeable and sometimes more difficult to remove on Nubuck than our other leathers.
 It’s best to avoid any moisture in general.

 We recommend maintaining your Nubuck with this kit to keep the exterior nap velvety.
-To lift stains out of this leather, we suggest using this cleaning spray along with the kit.
+To lift stains out of this leather, we suggest using this suede shampoo.
+For the suede shampoo, follow this tutorial.

 Our Nubuck leather derives from English cowhide tanned in Venice, Italy.
 This tannery takes pride in its mindfulness of the environmental effects of leather tanning.
 All the water that gets used in the tanning process goes through an intensive water filtration system, rendering it drinkable before re-entering nearby bodies of water.
 As makers of heirlooms ourselves, we respect their rich history, as their tannery has been family-owned for five generations!